Skip to main content

 So, why should we learn complex algorithms?

-Development of Logical Thinking: By understanding algorithms, you learn to break down complex issues into smaller steps.
-For example, you could design a step-by-step checklist to efficiently manage repetitive household chores.
+2. Development of Logical Thinking: By understanding algorithms, you learn to break down complex issues into smaller steps.
+For example, you could design a step-by-step checklist to efficiently manage repetitive household tasks.

 Additionally, efficient algorithms can significantly reduce the operational costs of a company's IT infrastructure.
-For example, optimized algorithms can improve database search speed or increase server throughput.
+For example, optimized algorithms can improve database search speed or increase server processing capacity.

 def bubble_sort(arr):